dmartincc/kattumaram.github.io/index.md

 ⏰ It takes **only 5 minutes**.

-We will recieved your dream and carfully analysis it for you.
-Then you will recieved a personalized report about your dream in your inbox.
-It takes us about 24 hours.
+We will recieve your dream and carfully analyse it for you.
+Then you will recieve a personalized report about your dream in your inbox.
+In 24 hours you will have your dream interpretation.

 What will you find in your dream report?